10 Best Thermal Pastes 2023 (Updated)

 Conclusion – What’s the Best Thermal Compound?

 So applying a good quality paste will surely decrease the processor heat hence increase performance.
-Most of the thermal pastes usually last for 3 to 5 years until next replacement.
-Although above mentioned are the recommended options currently available out there but deciding on the one might be overwhelming.
+Most of the thermal pastes usually last for 3 to 5 years until the next replacement.
+Although the above mentioned are the recommended options currently available out there but deciding on the one might be overwhelming.

 In brief, if you do not make heavy use of your computer, then Arctic MX-4 is good to grab.
 On the other side if you need a non-conductive heavy duty performer for gaming and overclocking Noctua NT-H1 can hold approximately 3 years at a peak -50˚C to + 110℃ temperature.

 Like before said the electrically conductive pastes are the outstanding solutions and clearly outperform the conventional compounds.
 Thermal Grizzly Conductonaut and Coollaboratory Liquid Pro are the best thermal pastes helping you to boost the performance considerable.
 But due to their conductive properties, these should be handled by pro users.

 We put our utmost efforts to makes this guides fully helpful for all type of users.
 If you face any problem regarding thermal compounds feel free to ask in the comments.